anittajithay-gif/Tomato-Leaf-Disease-Detection/README.md

 * 📷 Image upload for prediction
 * ⚡ Fast and accurate classification
 * 💻 Developed using Python and Jupyter Notebook
-* 🌱 Can be extended as a web application using Gradio
+* 🌱 Ready to be deployed as a Gradio web application

 ---